 0 - Create or join a project

-If you're setting up a new project, select your transcription language, and drop any names or jargon into the transcription glossary.
-You can adjust these settings and add to the glossary at any time.
+If you're setting up a new project, select your transcription language, and set appropriate access permissions.
+You can adjust these settings at any time.

 1 - Upload your recordings

-You can also import media from many third party services such as Google Drive, Dropbox, YouTube, Vimeo, usertesting.com, and more, using a web link. (more here).
+3. You can also import media from many third party services such as Google Drive, Dropbox, YouTube, Vimeo, usertesting.com, and more, using a web link.
+(More here).

-You can use the live capture functionality to connect to an in-progress Zoom or Google Meet call, and see a transcript while the call is ongoing.
-You can highlight, tag, or comment during the call, and the video is imported automatically as soon as the call is completed (or the transcriber bot is removed from the call).
+4. You can use the live capture functionality to connect to an in-progress Zoom or Google Meet call, and see a transcript while the call is ongoing.
+You can highlight, tag, or comment during the call, and the video is imported automatically as soon as the call is completed or the transcriber bot is removed from the call.
+(More here)

 After you upload or import your media, Reduct will transcribe it, and syncs the transcription to your media word for word, syllable for syllable, to the millisecond.
 If you use live capture, these happen while the call is happening, and you'll see a live transcript continually updating as the call continues.